 Call Lane is the city’s most famous nightspot, and with good reason, because you’ll find a slew of bars that are determined to make your night unforgettable…

 Whether you head down The Calls or up Merrion Street, there are loads of places to go out in Leeds – but none of them are quite as famous as Call Lane.
 Home to everything from cool rock ‘n’ roll haunts to secret cocktail bars, it’s the most famous nightspot in the city – and we’ve created the ultimate guide to help you plan your next night out in Leeds.

 You might not realise it, but Call Lane actually starts at the other side of the Corn Exchange, just by the Kirkgate entrance to Leeds Market, and it’s got a couple of Leeds’ favourite bars to try out…

 You might have to be a member of the Illuminati to find the entrance to The Maven cocktail lounge, but when you do, you’ll uncover one of the best bars in Leeds.
 Dressed up in a cool pre-Prohibition America decor, it’s a novel way of adding a different dimension to the existing Call Lane offering, as it brings a sense of elegance amidst the chaos.

 And what do you order?
 Well being a cocktail lover’s paradise, you can take your pick.
-They present their own take on the classics, such as the Spiced Daiquiri, and offer up original incarnations (try the Smoking Tommy if you’re a margarita fan).
+They present their own take on the classics and offer up original incarnations (try the Gin Garden if you’re a gin fan).
 They have one of the finest collections of spirits you’ll find in a Leeds bar, so if you can’t find the cocktail you want, just ask them as they’ll be able to make it for you.